12 predicted trends for the year to come

 The female artist has become a huge brand and this is perhaps a reflection of the times – where femininity, sexism and self-empowerment are being drawn to the forefront of social discussions.
 It helps too that Kahlo has such a signature look – her trademark monobrow and hair adorned with colourful flowers are unmistakable and easily translatable to various design mediums.
 We’ve also seen aspects of Mexican culture such as the Day of the Dead inspiring recent product designs.

 If David Attenborough has taught us anything, the depths of the sea and its fantastical creatures are truly a wonder to behold.
 Designers seem to agree and want to take water elements and splash them onto wall hangings and book covers.
 Octopuses and squids are particularly prominent and can be used to create wonderfully unusual and decorative patterns.
+Alternatively, Hokusai’s famous shunga work featuring an octopus and a woman has also seen fresh relevance and increased art historical importance in light of the prevalent discussions about feminism and sexual misconduct.

 In all the chaos that we find ourselves in, sometimes we just want to be reminded that we can be on our own, and enjoy it at that.
 Reflect this trend in your design projects through calming watercolour paintings or picturesque photography.